Skip to content

 The pieces a user touches:

-• enclavia client library (Rust) — connect from a server or browser, verify attestation, send HTTP through the encrypted channel.
+• enclavia client SDK — connect from a server or browser, verify attestation, send HTTP through the encrypted channel.
+On crates.io as enclavia (Rust) and on npm as @enclavia/client-wasm (browsers, Node 22+, Deno).

 • Backend APIhttps://api.beta.enclavia.io.
 Documented implicitly through the CLI.

 • MCP serverhttps://mcp.beta.enclavia.io/mcp.
-Lets Claude drive your enclaves over the Model Context Protocol with the same identity the CLI uses.
+Lets any MCP-aware agent (Claude, ChatGPT, Cursor, Codex, …) drive your enclaves with the same identity the CLI uses.

 Where to start